odyslam/ddapptools/README.md

 - Create a container from the `odyslam/ddapptools` image
 - Mount the `$(pwd)` directory to that container
 - Source the `$(env)` of the dev machine inside the container
+- Source the `.env` file of the current directory inside the container.
+(This might become more flexible in the future).
 - Delete the container after use

 **Disclaimer:**